terriburns/Talks/InclusiveTechComs.md

 ---

-What do I mean making more inclusive technologies?
+What do I mean building more inclusive technologies?

 ^Q for the audience